kevinthomaskane/hangmanfull/README.md

 # hangmanfull

-<p>Full stack hangman application using nodejs expressjs and javascript. </p>
+<p>Full stack hangman application using nodejs expressjs and javascript.
+Front-end utilizes jquery and keypresses to record guesses. </p>